 The Global Burden of Disease (GBD) approach endeavors to measure disability and death from a multitude of causes worldwide.
-It has grown over the past two decades into an international consortium of more than 3,600 researchers, and its estimates are being updated annually.
+It has grown over the past two decades into an international consortium of nearly 5,500 researchers, and its estimates are being updated annually.

 The GBD enterprise dates to the early 1990s, when the World Bank commissioned the original GBD study and featured it in the landmark World Development Report 1993: Investing in Health.
 Co-authored by Dr. Christopher Murray, who went on to become Director of IHME, this GBD study served as the most comprehensive effort up to that point to systematically measure the world’s health problems, generating estimates for 107 diseases and 483 sequelae (nonfatal health consequences related to a disease).
 It covered eight regions and five age groups with estimates through 1990.

 The GBD 1990 study had a profound impact on health policy and agenda-setting throughout the world, especially as it brought global attention to otherwise hidden or neglected health challenges, such as mental illness and the burden of road injuries.
 Academic papers from GBD 1990 have been cited more than 11,000 times since they were published.